liyaxuanliyaxuan/Worldeval/README.md

 This project contains code licensed under:
 - Apache License 2.0 (from the original project)
-- MIT License (for modifications made by worldeval)
+- MIT License (for modifications made by Yaxuan Li)

 <!-- ## Citation